This Easy Crusty French Baguette is simple enough to be made at home but tastes just like you bought it at your local

 - 1 1/4 cups water 10 fl oz or 296 g

-- In a medium sized bowl, measure out flour, add salt and stir and then add yeast.
+- In a medium sized bowl, measure out flour, add salt and stir and then add it to the yeast.

 - Add water (a little at a time) to the dough and mix into a a shaggy dough.
 The dough shouldn't be sticky, so you may not need to add all of the water.

 - Cover bowl with plastic wrap and let rest for 30 minutes.

 - Lightly flour surface.
 Divide dough in half.
 And then halve again to get 4 equal portions that are about 10 inches long.
 Shape doughs into long loaves with pointed ends.
 Cover with oiled plastic wrap or a dry linen towel and let rise again until almost doubled - about 30-45 minutes.

 - Once doubled, gently transfer loaves to parchment lined baking sheets.
 Sprinkle with flour and then slash with a bread lame slashing tool.

 - Spray loaves with water and then add to oven.
 Set time for 30 minutes.
 Let bake for 5 minutes (25 min mark) and then spray with water.
 After another 7 minutes (at 18 min mark) spray again with water.

 - Bake for a total of 30 minutes or until baguettes are brown and crusty.
 Remove from oven and let cool.
 When the bottom is tapped, they should sound hallow.